vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/lookup-syntax.md

 ```

 - `LOOKUP` clause finds the vertices or edges.
 - `WHERE` extracts only those results that fulfill the specified conditions.
-The logical AND is also supported.
+Only logical AND is supported.
 See [WHERE Syntax](where-syntax.md) for more information.
 - `YIELD` clause returns particular results.
 If not specified, vertex ID is returned when `LOOKUP` tags, source vertex ID, destination vertex ID and ranking of the edges are returned when `LOOKUP` edges.

 ## Restrictions for index usage